About the London Crystal Palace International Film Festival, UK

 Bafta winning writer of TV's The Smoking Room, Being Human and Way To Go, plus many more.

 Martin has produced TV for over 25 years working for the likes of Celador, Hat Trick Productions and Polygram.
 He currently has his own projects in development with Channel 4 and the BBC.

-Each submission will be watched by industry professionals at Harlequin Productions.
+Each submission will be watched by industry professionals at Harlequin Productions UK.
 The films will be judged and scored on

 Direction, Cinematography, Entertainment Value, Acting, Screenplay and Soundtrack where relevant to the category.